patternfly/patternfly-react/packages/react-core/src/components/TextInputGroup/examples/TextInputGroup.md

     setCurrentChips(newChips);
   };

-  /** hide the input/chip clearing button only when the input and chip group are both empty */ const showClearButton = inputValue || !!currentChips.length;
+  /** show the input/chip clearing button only when either the text input or chip group are not empty */ const showClearButton = inputValue || !!currentChips.length;

-  /** callback for clearing all selected chips */ const clearChipsAndInput = () => {
+  /** callback for clearing all selected chips and the text input */ const clearChipsAndInput = () => {
     setCurrentChips([]);
     setInputValue('');